This review was kindly requested by H.W. Vivian

 Written by Jeyran Main

-Category: Historical, Non- Fiction, Teen BooksTags: amazon, america, Author, book blog, book bloggers, book blogging, Book blogs, book club, book lover, book lovers, book quotes, book review, book reviews, books, canada, children's book, editing, india, indie author, indie writers, indigo chapters, jeyran main, publishing, quote of the day, Quotes, review tales, War of Rain by H.W.
+Category: historical fiction, Non- Fiction, Young Adult - Teen BooksTags: amazon, america, Author, book blog, book bloggers, book blogging, Book blogs, book club, book lover, book lovers, book quotes, book review, book reviews, books, canada, children's book, editing, india, indie author, indie writers, indigo chapters, jeyran main, publishing, quote of the day, Quotes, review tales, War of Rain by H.W.
 Vivian, waterstones, writing